Fugui railway station

 Fugui railway station (富貴車站 (Fùguì Chēzhàn)) is a railway station located in Hengshan, Hsinchu County, Taiwan.
-It is located on the Neiwan line and is operated by the Taiwan Railways Administration.
+It is located on the Neiwan line and is operated by the Taiwan Railway.

 The station was formerly known as Nanho railway station (南河車站 (Nan-ho che-chan)), but TRA changed its name in 2003 to pair it with Ronghua railway station in order to make the tickets between the two stations auspicious.
 When put together, the station names spell out the phrase "wealth and honor".
 The move faced controversy from residents of Nanhe Village.